C2-DPO: Constrained Controlled Direct Preference Optimization: Constrained Controlled DPO ( C2-DPO )

-We just proved that any monotonic constraint function $\varphi$ guarantees that the learned policy, $\pi_{\theta^*}$, assigns a higher (lower) probability to the winner (loser) response than the one assigned to it by the reference policy $\piRef$.
-Thus, the resulting algorithm avoids the undesirable behavior of probability collapse for the winner response.
-It is now natural to ask what specific $\varphi$ we should use in the context of this constraint.
-We present two interesting candidates next.
+Proposition~\ref{prop:monotonic}, whose proof is reported in Appendix~\ref{Appendix:C2-DPO-Proposition}, shows that any monotonic constraint function $\varphi$ guarantees that the learned policy, $\pi_{\theta^*}$, assigns a higher (lower) probability to the winner (loser) response than the one assigned to it by the reference policy $\piRef$.
+It is natural to ask what $\varphi$ should be used in the context of this constraint, and we present two interesting candidates below.